-Behati Prinsloo Wants Baby No. 2 With Adam Levine Before Candice Swanepoel Does
+Behati Prinsloo Wants Baby #2 With Adam Levine Before Candice Swanepoel Does

-Behati Prinsloo just had her first baby, but it looks like she is itching to have another one with her husband Adam Levine.
+Behati Prinsloo just had her first baby, but it looks like she is itching to have another one with her husband Adam Levine!
 While the model and Maroon 5 singer have faced divorce rumors throughout her pregnancy and into the first few months after the arrival of their daughter Dusty Rose, it looks like those were all ungrounded.

-Maybe Behati is trying to beat her friend and fellow Victoria’s Secret angel, Candice Swanepoel, from stealing her thunder like last time.
+Maybe Behati is trying to beat her friend and fellow Victoria’s Secret angel, Candice Swanepoel, from stealing her thunder like last time!

 The 27-year-old model posted a picture of her holding her friend’s baby on Instagram and left a caption that showed that she wants another one with Adam Levine.